Necessary condition for information transfer under simulated parity-time-symmetric evolution: Genuine Randomness Generation via -symmetric evolution

-The above scheme can lead to several directions depending upon how we run the protocol.
-For example, one can also think that at the end of protocol, Alice and Bob share a random string of bits which can not be predicted by the outsider, thereby manifesting a QKD protocol.
-On the other hand, we can employ this model to certify entanglement of the source instead of key generation protocol.
-If Alice and Bob verifies their random bit string to be equal, they can confirm about the source producing maximally entangled state and otherwise, the source is unable to create.
-In the ideal scenario, this protocol succeeds in the asymptotic limit of non-Hermiticity parameter to the exceptional point.
-It is an interesting further study how to make this protocol secure even when entangled photon source is provided by an eavesdropper.

-Instead of maximally entangled state, if Alice and Bob share an arbitrary two-qubit density matrix, \(\rho\), such random number amplification is successful probabilistically, and Bob can have a smaller length of bit string than half, provided the classical correlator and magnetization in the $y$-direction, i.e., \(C_{yy}, m_y\) are nonvanishing.
-The length of the genuine random bit string is related to the distinguishability of states as measured in the previous section.
+Instead of a maximally entangled state, if Alice and Bob share an arbitrary two-qubit density matrix, \(\rho\), such random number generation is probabilistically successful, and Bob can have a bit string which would have a length smaller than half the original one, provided the classical correlator and magnetization in the $y$-direction, i.e., \(C_{yy}, m_y, m'_y\) are non-vanishing as shown in Theorem 1.
+The length of the genuine random bit string would be related to the distinguishability of states as measured in the previous section.